 Two or more artefactual parts of different sorts, but with overlapping sets of intents may excert an intentional "pull" on one another.
 This intentional "pull" may take many forms.
-Let $p_x : X$ and $p_y : Y$ be two parts of different sorts (X, Y), and with common intent, $\iota$ .
-Manifestations of these, their common intent must somehow be subject to constraints, and these must be expressed predicatively.
+Let $p_x : X$ and $p_y : Y$ be two parts of different sorts (X, Y), and with common intent, $\iota$ , of the same universe of discourse.
+Manifestations of these, their common intent, must somehow be subject to constraints, and these must be expressed predicatively.

-Example 65 .
-Double Bookkeeping: A classical example of intentional pull is found in double bookkeeping which states that every financial transaction has equal and opposite effects in at least two different accounts.
+Example 63 Double Bookkeeping: A classical example of intentional pull is found in double bookkeeping which states that every financial transaction has equal and opposite effects in at least two different accounts.
 It is used to satisfy the accounting equation: Assets = Liabilities + Equity.
 The intentional pull is then reflected in commensurate postings, for example: either in both debit and passive entries or in both credit and passive entries.